 East London Liquor Company is a Bow-based independent distillery well known for producing a range of spirits.
 However, perhaps the lesser known side of this business is their restaurant nestled between Mile End and Victoria Park, a two-minute walk from Roman Road.

-The bar and restaurant is divided into three areas, an indoor restaurant and bar, an outdoor patio, and another indoor space running the length of the patio.
-To reach the entrance you get the joy of walking through the patio, decorated with warm fairy lights, draping greenery, and fittingly large liquor barrels serving as sturdy tables.
+The bar and restaurant are divided into three areas, an indoor restaurant and bar, an outdoor patio, and another indoor space running the length of the patio.
+To reach the entrance of the restaurant you get the joy of walking through the patio, decorated with warm fairy lights, draping greenery, and fittingly large liquor barrels serving as sturdy tables.
 (My millennial mind couldn’t help but think it was the ideal place for a perfectly aesthetic Instagram post).

 The inside was just as stunning, as your eyes instantly draw to the enormous copper stills separated behind the bar with glass windows.
 This conspicuous feature definitely reminded us of the roots and nature of the company.
 Despite the machinery’s size, the tall ceilings and bright windows kept the space from feeling cramped, and the rustic metal furniture was placed on the outskirts and centre of the room to allow for lots of space in between.